tapis-project/tutorials/files/data.md

 replacing `<system_id>` with the system id and `/some/path` with the path on the system you want to list.
 Note that `/some/path` is relative to the `rootDir` of the system; that is, Tapis will prepend the `rootDir` path defined for the system to the `path` you provide.
-In this example system we created, `/` is the the rootDir and `work2` is the working directory created in the system initalization script.
+In this example system we created, `/` is the the rootDir and `work2` is the working directory created in the system initialization script.

 For example, to list files on our Stampede2 system, we could use a call like this:
 ```python